cozmaoanna/movies-dashboard/README.md

 A Python file name dashboard.py renders a graphs.html template and builds a web server using pymongo to interact with MongoDB

 MongoDB database
 NoSQL database that converts and presents data in JSON format.
-The dataset resource was downloaded as a csv file from here - it had many rows of aggregate data i.e. one row that was the product of three other rows, so it was cleaned and sorted in RoboMongo before being used.
+The dataset resource was downloaded as a csv file from here.

 Queue.js
 An asynchronour helper library for JavaScript